wnobles/dsp/lessons/statistics/3-1-actual_biased.md

 ![Image of actual PMF](https://github.com/wnobles/dsp/blob/master/lessons/statistics/CEF0D171-2722-4920-8752-5E3188F1D62E_4_5005_c.jpeg)

-Again, the the functions relevant in the nsfg and first files are useful for solving this problem, in addition to the files, thinkstats2 and thinkplot, which have been imported.
+Again, the functions relevant in the nsfg and first files are useful for solving this problem, in addition to the files, thinkstats2 and thinkplot, which have been imported.
 Next, the biased PMF is calculated using the BiasPmf function and is plotted with the unbiased PMF to illustrate the various probabilities associated with the number of children in a household.

     biased_pmf = BiasPmf(pmf, label='biased')